25 September 2024

 A couple of days ago, the Washington Post broke a story about a company that sterilizes meat packing equipment employing children in overnight, mostly unsupervised, dangerous jobs.
 See here (it's behind a registration wall, but they don't seem to have bombarded me too much for registering, so I recommend it).
 Short version: Department of Labor fined Packers Sanitation Services $1.5 million for child labor law violations.

-Turns out (and not even close to a surprise) that Tyson, the giant food processing corporation originating in my home state of Arkansas, was one of the business Aes that used illegal labor from Packers Sanitation Services (at Tyson's plant in Green Forest).
+Turns out (and not even close to a surprise) that Tyson, the giant food processing corporation originating in my home state of Arkansas, was one of the businesses that used illegal labor from Packers Sanitation Services (at Tyson's plant in Green Forest).
 Short article here.

 The second half of the article from the Arkansas Times gets to the part that is so infuriating.
 As reported in the Guardian (here), it seems that the GOP is making a coordinated effort, at the state level, to undermine the Fair Labor Standards Act of 1938.
 And, of course, they don't just want them to work, they want the companies that hire them to be shielded from the inevitable accidents (some that will be fatal) that are part and parcel of hiring young, inexperienced labor.